 What is the project timeline?

-It is anticipated construction of the new building will begin in mid-2017 with the project being completed in time for orientation 2019.
+It is anticipated construction of the new building will begin in mid-2017 with the project being completed in mid 2019.

 Why wasn’t the old building repaired?